web-dev-daniel/mern-stack-post-it-app/README.md

 # mern-stack-post-it-app
 Create and share your Post-Its (to-dos)!
-Build with the MERN Stack (contains register, login, CRUD and share functionality)
+Built with the MERN Stack (contains register, login, CRUD and share functionality)